 “Okay.
 I’ll be back later,” he promised, and stepped out.

 I watched him serve the new people.
-He was so upbeat when he welcomed them… The longer I watched him, the clearer it became that he loved his job.
-He chatted with the group like they were his closest friends for a long time, even though it was clear he didn’t know them.
+He was so upbeat when he welcomed them… He clearly loved his job.
+He chatted with the group like they were his good friends, but it was clear he didn’t know them.

-“I wish I’d hear about this place sooner!” one of the people, a tall woman, told him cheerily, and her friends nodded enthusiastically.
-“A bar for us is exactly what we’ve been missing!”
+“I wish I’d heard about this place sooner!” one of them, a tall woman, told him cheerily, and her friends nodded enthusiastically.
+“A bar for us is exactly what we’ve missed!”

 A bar for us… A gay bar…